eBay/xFraud/README.md

 specific language governing permissions and limitations under the License.

 # Reference
-- `pyHGT` is from the original HGT implementation wit `MIT` license, see [https://github.com/acbull/pyHGT/tree/master/pyHGT](https://github.com/acbull/pyHGT/tree/master/pyHGT).
+- `pyHGT` is from the original HGT implementation with `MIT` license, see [https://github.com/acbull/pyHGT/tree/master/pyHGT](https://github.com/acbull/pyHGT/tree/master/pyHGT).

 Other python package licenses are listed below: